slidenerd/ec2-mean-test/EC2.md

 ![SSH Connection Successful](https://imgur.com/YTJlBYk.png)
  4. **WONDERFUL**!
 Notice that command prompt changing to ubuntu@ip at the end?
 That is our instance into which we just logged in using SSH
  5. **To disconnect at any point, press Ctrl + D**
+# Update Ubuntu
- 6. The first thing you want to do before installing anything is update your Ubuntu.
+ 1. The first thing you want to do before installing anything is update your Ubuntu.
 [HERE](https://askubuntu.com/questions/196768/how-to-install-updates-via-command-line/196777#196777) is a lovely answer that describes different ways of updating Ubuntu.
 Report Broken Link
  7. As per the most popular answer to update above, run
  8. `sudo apt-get update        # Fetches the list of available updates`
 ![sudo apt-get update](https://imgur.com/V7drjPc.png)